schmuio/cryptography/README.md

 <hr>

 ### <strong> Motivation </strong>
 In our experience working on enterprise software we have repeatedly encountered a gap between the need for developers to perform high level cryptographic operations and the supply of safe and in the meantime easy to use cryptoraphic recipes.
-Yes, all of it is out there, but getting the entire picture can take weeks, months or years depending on one's inidividual experience with cryptography.
-We went through this journey developing various enterprise solutions and now want to share our work.
+Yes, all of it is out there, but getting the entire picture can take weeks, months or years depending on one's inidividual experience.
+We went through this journey and now want to share our work.
 We continue to use this library for our present and future proprietory projects.
 <br>

 <hr>